ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Retrieve file content

-To retrieve the content of the file that will be uploaded in the `input` container, we are using the `Azure Blob Storage` connector and `Read blob content` action.
+To retrieve the content of the file that will be uploaded in the `inputfiles` container, we are using the `Azure Blob Storage` connector and `Read blob content` action.

 <div class="task" data-title="Tasks">